gcristian/minka/README.md

 ### Concepts of the model

-**Duties** represent anything you can fine-grain within an application, like tasks, data, processes.
+**Duties** represent anything you can fine-grain within an application, like tasks, data, messages, files, async requests (not ready yet for realtime)
 They can pan from a static only-once execution to a dynamic idempotent nature, their lifecycles may freely vary.
 The minimal granularity of a processing function whose resources you need to make available by distribution.
 You define...